deeptools/deepTools/README.md

 and simply run the install script:

 	$ cd deepTools
+        $ vim config/deepTools.cfg
 	$ python setup.py install

-DeepTools relies on other software to run properly. *Please edit the following file to suit your needs*: config/deepTools.cfg
+DeepTools relies on other software to run properly.

 By default, the script will install python library and executable